kenichsberg/weather-api/README.md

 LIMIT 1
 ```

-But to apply this, knowledge about the density (or range) of the actual data is necessary to pick a proper narrowing threshold, and even using the index, the query speed didn't improve on my laptop.
+But to apply this, knowledge about the density (or range) of the actual data is necessary to pick a proper narrowing threshold.

 That's why I didn't add the index.